bioconda/bioconda-recipes/docs/source/guidelines.rst

 Stable urls
 ~~~~~~~~~~~
 While supported by conda, `git_url` and `git_rev` are not as stable as a git
 tarball.
-Ideally a github repo should have tagged releases that are accessible
+Ideally, a github repo should have tagged releases that are accessible
 as tarballs from the "releases" section of the github repo.
+Correspondingly, a
+bitbucket repo should have have tagged versions that are accessible as tarballs
+from the "Downloads" -> "tags" section of the bitbucket repo.

 TODO: additional info on the various R and bioconductor URLs